The Challenge of Single-Material Excellence

 Always at 100%

-Achieving these same qualities with 100% monofiber fabrics requires more innovative thinking, harder work in design and production, as well as a higher investment in quality materials.
+Achieving these qualities with 100% single-fibre fabrics requires greater precision in design, more demanding production processes and a higher investment in material quality.

 Blending problems